Allopurinol

 • Other medicines that may interfere with allopurinol include: warfarin, ampicillin, amoxicillin, thiazide diuretics and sulfinpyrazone.

 • Aspirin can be used safely in the low doses taken for prevention of heart attack and stroke.
-You should avoid taking aspirin in all other circumstance as at higher doses it can raise the uric acid level.
+You should avoid taking aspirin in all other circumstance as at higher doses it can raise the blood urate level.

-• Allopurinol can be taken safely with anti-inflammatory drugs (NSAIDs) provided your kidney function is normal.
+• Allopurinol can be taken safely with anti-inflammatory drugs (NSAIDs) provided your kidney function is normal and you have discussed this with your doctor.

 • The pain reliever paracetamol and combined medicines such as Panadeine and Panadeine Forte can be used while taking allopurinol provided you take them as directed.